Royal Court Theatre, Liverpool: Present

 The stalls are now set out in a three-tier cabaret-style arrangement with tables and chairs and a bar at the rear of the stalls.
 The current capacity is 1,186 (Stalls 290 [cabaret,] Circle 403, Balcony 493).
 Audience members can dine before the show in the stalls seating.

 Following two years of being the home to the Rawhide Comedy Club, the Royal Court made a move back to producing theatre in the summer of 2007 with the sell-out re-run of Brick Up the Mersey Tunnels.

-Since then, the theatre has undergone extensive refurbishment which completed its third 'Act' in summer 2017.
+Since then, the theatre has undergone extensive refurbishment which completed its third 'Act' in January 2018.

 In 2010 the theatre began their sell out Variety Lunch Club series which provides lunch, a cup of tea, a singer, and a comedian for £6.
 More than 1,200 people a month come to these Wednesday afternoon shows.

 The theatre also offers free to access groups including a Community Choir and a Youth Theatre for young people aged 11 and up.

 The theatre has produced shows such as Council Depot Blues, The Royal, Mam!
 I'm 'Ere and best-selling Christmas show The Scouse Nativity.

 Liverpool's Royal Court became a National Portfolio Organisation and has been receiving Arts Council funding since April 2018.
 In 2018 it also launched Boisterous Theatre Company, Liverpool's only company dedicated to promoting BAME talent.

 The theatre has produced more than 100 shows since 2007, including Council Depot Blues, The Royal, Mam!
 I'm 'Ere and a sell out series of Christmas shows including Scouse Pacific, Little Scouse On The Prairie, The Hitchhiker's Guide To Fazakerley, The Scouse Nativity, The Scouse Cinderella, and The Scouse Snow White.
 For a full list of shows see below.